Meet Our Team

 Website Development & Contents Management

 Robert is an avid space enthusiast whose multidisciplinary expertise encompasses Biomedical Engineering, Information Technology, Business, Clinical Data Science, and Artificial Intelligence.
 This diverse foundation is further enriched by over eight years of academic research experience in Neuroscience, Medical Imaging, Biophysics, and Health Data.
-He is presently engaged in high-performance computing, contributing to projects in satellite imagery, weather modelling, and Safe Haven Health Data services, whilst expecting a PhD in Clinical Data Science with a focus on Health Technology Appraisal.
-Robert aspires to advance his career at the nexus of space, life, and intelligent systems, striving to bridge disparate fields of knowledge and uphold the highest standards of quality and ethics.
-Following the completion of his doctorate, he has joined the 2025 cohort of the International Space University’s Space Studies Masters Programme.
+His recent role was in high-performance computing, contributing to projects in satellite imagery, weather modelling, and Safe Haven Health Data services, whilst obtained a PhD in Clinical Data Science with a focus on Health Technology Appraisal.
+Robert aspires to advance his career at the nexus of 'Space, Life, and Intelligent Machines', striving to bridge disparate fields of knowledge and uphold the highest standards of quality and ethics.
+Following the completion of his doctorate, he has joined the 2025 cohort of the International Space University’s Space Studies Master's Programme with a dedication to specialising in Space Sciences and Exploration.

 External Agency Point of Contacts